debops/debops/docs/defaults-configuration.rst

   Additional options passed to ``mkfs``.

 ``fs_force``
-  Bool.
-If present and ``True``, allows Ansible to reformat already exising filesystem.
+  Boolean.
+If present and ``True``, allows Ansible to reformat already existing filesystem.
 Use with caution.

 List of optional mount parameters: